paarthsaggarwal/calculator-app/README.md

 # key things to consider
 1. Create it in a google colab environment
+2. Update the code filename as 'main.py'
-2. Update .spec file with version number of Kivy, Kivymd and Pillow as shown below. requirements = python3,kivy==2.0.0,kivymd,pillow
+3. Update .spec file with version number of Kivy, Kivymd and Pillow as shown below. requirements = python3,kivy==2.0.0,kivymd,pillow